 Gail J. Roboz, M.D.

-Gail J. Roboz, MD is associate professor of medicine and director of the Leukemia Program at the Weill Medical College of Cornell University and the NewYork-Presbyterian Hospital in New York City.
+Gail J. Roboz, MD is professor of medicine and director of the Clinical and Translational Leukemia Program at the Weill Medical College of Cornell University and the NewYork-Presbyterian Hospital in New York City.

 Fellowship: Hematology/Oncology at New York Presbyterian Hospital, 1997-2000